 Are US citizens allowed to visit Cuba right now?

-As of April 17, under rules established by the Department of the Treasury’s Office of Foreign Assets Control (OFAC), US citizens can only visit Cuba under one of 12 approved categories: The 12 categories of authorized travel to Cuba are: family visits; official business of the U.S. government, foreign governments, and certain intergovernmental organizations; journalistic activity; professional research and professional meetings; educational activities; religious activities; public performances, clinics, workshops, athletic and other competitions, and exhibitions; support for the Cuban people; humanitarian projects; activities of private foundations or research or educational institutes; exportation, importation, or transmission of information or informational materials; and certain authorized export transactions.
+As of June 5, under rules established by the Department of the Treasury’s Office of Foreign Assets Control (OFAC), US citizens can only visit Cuba under one of 11 approved categories: The 11 categories of authorized travel to Cuba are: family visits; official business of the U.S. government, foreign governments, and certain intergovernmental organizations; journalistic activity; professional research and professional meetings; religious activities; public performances, clinics, workshops, athletic and other competitions, and exhibitions; support for the Cuban people; humanitarian projects; activities of private foundations or research or educational institutes; exportation, importation, or transmission of information or informational materials; and certain authorized export transactions.
+The people-to-people category, which was the most commonly used, was eliminated on June 5.
 Legally, US citizens cannot visit Cuba as simple tourists.

-I recently visited Havana on a cruise with Norwegian Cruise Lines through a group people-to-people visa.
-CLICK HERE to read my guide for wheelchair users who would like to visit Havana while they are still able.
+[I recently visited Havana on a cruise with Norwegian Cruise Lines through a group people-to-people visa; unfortunately, neither is currently an option.
+However, CLICK HERE to read my guide for wheelchair users who would like to visit Havana through a different visa category.]

 Why are US citizens restricted from visiting Cuba?